Creation

 Thank you Jesus for going through that horror when you were crucified and murdered.
 3 days later our Father God raised you from the dead and with your own commandment you were made alive again.
 And by doing so you have forgiven us and give us all the opportunity to spend eternity with you through your unmerited grace and mercy no matter our sin and no matter what we wrongfully did.
 And thank you for giving all of us access to our Father God so we may have a relationship with him and no longer be separated from him because of our faith in you.

-Because of Jesus and our chosen faith in him, our relationship with God can be restored because Jesus removed our sins from the record so God is oblivious and looks the other way and does not see them.
-And because of this, we receive forgiveness from God for our sins we have committed and we can, once again receive eternal life.
+Because of Jesus and our chosen faith in him we now have a new nature, no longer a sinful nature and our relationship with God can be restored because Jesus removed our sins from the record so God is oblivious and looks the other way and does not see them.
+And because of this, we receive forgiveness from God for our sins we have committed and we can, once again receive eternal life and live for eternity with you in Heaven.
+Thank you Jesus.

 Choose to believe in Jesus and be curious about this.
 As they say “This Is The Greatest Story Ever Told.”